-It is true that there is a public which does not give "the same value" or significance to the label, it is usually a loyal and knowledgeable consumer of the product in question, who has already liked and enjoyed it for a long time.
+Yes, it is true that there is a public which does not give "the same value" or significance to the label, it is usually a loyal and knowledgeable consumer of the product in question, who has already liked it and enjoyed it for a long time.

 It is the new or occasional consumer who discovers it and who gives a more notable and evident importance to the image and the elements that accompany it, and yes, for some time and more and more the aesthetics and philosophy of that image that we want to project in Our bottle is usually elements that help to get excited along with the characteristics and surprises that a wine can give you when you taste it.

 The label must be in harmony and balance with the wine, and according to the characteristics of the wine itself, together with the consumer's expectations, in this way it will not disappoint.

 At first it was not easy for us to look for names according to our wines, we shuffled many that in principle we liked, but we go back to business as usual ...
 It is not only the name, which can be beautiful, but "ennoviarlo" and marry it with the characteristics that you have our product, our wine and there it is not so easy.